kevinlin/gitlab-mr-mcp/README.md

 # 🚀 GitLab MR MCP

-A Model Context Protocol (MCP) server for interacting with GitLab merge requests and issues.
+An MCP server that enables AI agents to seamlessly interact with GitLab repositories, manage merge requests, review code, and post comments directly from your AI assistant.

 ## 📌 Overview